Check your toilet for leaks

-Toilets can waste as much as 200 gallons of water per day.
+Toilets can waste as much as 200 gallons (or more) of water per day.
 They also account for the primary source of leaks in a household.

-Every toilet is flushed an average of 6 times each day.
+Every toilet is flushed an average of six times each day.
 Each flush can use more than 2 gallons of water.
 Keep a wastebasket in the bathroom for trash.

 Don’t throw flushable wipes in the toilet